oracle-livelabs/developer/oracle-ai-for-sustainable-dev/setup-oci/setup-oci.md

     Click **Create**.

     You are now ready to start using OCI Vision service.
+4. Set the value of `OCI_VISION_SERVICE_ENDPOINT` in the env.properties file to the appropriate value.
+This simply entails replacing `myregion` with your region, such as `us-ashburn-1`.

 ## Task 8: Setup policies for OCI Speech